Deferred Compensation Plan

-Here are some common uses for a Supplemental Executive Retirement Plan, also known as “SERP“.
+Here are some common uses for a Deferred Compensation Plan, commonly referred to as a Supplemental Executive Retirement Plan, (SERP).

 1. In Lieu Of A Formal Pension Plan